ddev/ddev/docs/content/users/usage/cli.md

 It can also import a directory containing static assets.

-If you want to use `import-files` without answering prompts, use the `--src` flag to provide the path to the import asset.
-If you’re importing an archive, and wish to specify the path within the archive to extract, you can use the `--extract-path` flag in conjunction with the `--src` flag.
+If you want to use `import-files` without answering prompts, use the `--source` or `-s` flag to provide the path to the import asset.
+If you’re importing an archive, and wish to specify the path within the archive to extract, you can use the `--extract-path` flag in conjunction with the `--source` flag.
 Example:

+`ddev import-files --source=/tmp/files.tgz`

+With multiple `upload_dirs` defined if you want to import to another upload dir than the first one, use the `--target` or `-t` flag to provide the path to the desired upload dir.

-`ddev import-files --src=/tmp/files.tgz`
+`ddev import-files --target=../private --source=/tmp/files.tgz`

 See `ddev help import-files` for more examples.